1. What is Reka money?

 2. What is Reka Pay?

 Reka Pay is a proprietary alternative currency.
 Each Reka Pay unit has a face value equal to that of one Swiss franc.
-Reka Pay can be held in a Reka account and spent with a Reka card.
-Reka checks are banknote-like paper vouchers of Reka Pay issued in denominations of 10 and 50 francs.
+Reka Pay can be held in a Reka account, with the linked Reka card being used for payments.

 3. What is Reka Rail?